rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 What makes handling telemetry demanding is the vast quantities of data you have to store and process.
 A single sensor measuring at a relatively modest rate of one per second will produce 86&nbsp;400 samples per day, 31&nbsp;536&nbsp;000 samples per year.
 And on a spacecraft you might have 10000 or more different sensors, some of which might be sampled at much higher rates than 1 Hz.

 You also can't throw away or summarize any of this data.
 This is not a [click stream](https://en.wikipedia.org/wiki/Clickstream) where losing a few samples is not a big deal.
-In case of an anomaly, you want to be able to investiate every single sample at the time at and before the anomaly.
+In case of an anomaly, you want to be able to investigate every single sample at the time at and before the anomaly.

 Sometimes even the *milliseconds* of the *timestamps* of samples at the time before an anomaly can tell you something interesting.